 It’s about Recovery and Well-Being and Creating Places and Spaces of Healing.

 It’s about Telling Stories and Reconciling the Past to the Present to Build a Better Future.

-It’s about all of us being part of the solution and how public, private, individual and family partners are working together.
+It’s about all of us being part of the solution and how public, private, faith-based organizations, individual and family partners are working together.